prasannanegalur/Udacity-DEND-Capstone-Accidents/README.md

 Code for final capstone project for Udacity Data Engineering Nano Degree

 ## Objective:
-The objective of this project is to create a data model and ETL flow to be able to provide analytical capability for analysing traffic accidents.
-The outcome of the analysis will provide insights to what conditions may cause maximum accidents and what steps can be taken to minimize such incidents.
+The objective of this project is to create a data model and ETL flow which will be able to provide analytical capability using traffic accidents data.
+The outcome of the analysis will provide insights to what conditions may cause maximum accidents and what steps can be taken to minimize such incidents and make the roads much safer.
 The data spans across multiple years and has close to 3 million rows.

-## Datasource Details:
+## Dataset Details:
 The data is gathered from Kaggle and below are the details.
 * US Accidents from Feb 2016 to Dec 2019.
 [US_Accidents_Dec19.csv](https://www.kaggle.com/sobhanmoosavi/us-accidents)
 * Washington DC taxi cab trips for 2017. [taxi_final.csv](https://www.kaggle.com/bvc5283/dc-taxi-trips)